 Introduction

-What we will see here is that consumption theory deals with three variables: income, consumption and savings.
+Consumption theory deals with three variables: income, consumption and savings.

 By definition, savings = income - consumption

 We will see that consumption theory has at least two important applications: 1.
-While the Trump administration I and II trade policy narrowly emphasizes the effect of trade deficit on manufacturing, the consequence of a more balanced trade should result in an increase in income and saving, which is predicted by Keynes-Clower-Wu consumption theory.
+While the Trump administration I and II trade policy emphasizes the effect of trade deficit on manufacturing, the consequence of a more balanced trade should result in an increase in income and saving, which is predicted by Keynes-Clower-Wu consumption theory.
 2. Due to a skewed electoral college system in the U.S. favoring farm states, farmers optimize their choice of president by selecting whoever is more likely to increase their future income, i.e., making the selection a president no more different than the "consumption" of any other service.

 ______________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________